ausi/cq-prolyfill/docs/usage.md

 ## Syntax

 A container query begins with `:container(` and ends with `)`.
 It contains one CSS property followed by an [optional filter](#color-filters) followed by up to two comparisons.
-The container query is attatched to the element you want to style.
+The container query is attached to the element you want to style.
 So instead of writing `.parent:media(min-with: 100px) .child` like in other element query scripts, you append the query to the child itself `.child:container(width > 100px)`.

 ### Sass, Less and other preprocessors